walmart-technology-cps/awesome-board/README.md

 Then type `npm start` to start.
   * To exit awesome-hubot slack connection, type `exit`
   * To stop the server, press <kbd>control</kbd> + <kbd>c</kbd>

+## Slack Integration
+Some of the functionality in the Slack integration requires that the bot be set up as part of an app, not a custom integration.
+To set this up, follow these steps:
+1. Go to https://api.slack.com/apps and click "Create New App"
+2. Enable the bot for your app via "Bot Users" under the "Features" side menu
+3. Install the app on the Slack team of your choice via "Install App" under the "Settings" side menu
+  * The "Bot User OAuth Access Token" is the token that you'll need to use for the SLACK_TOKEN Environment Variable listed below

 ## Parameterization
 There are several values that have hard-coded default values, but can be modified by parameterization.
 If you want to change these values without hardcoding them, use the appropriate environment variable below.